fudshuid/snulingcolloquium/content/post/seminar2.md

 ### Lecturer: <a class=intro-link href=https://sites.google.com/view/suzyahn>Suzy Ahn</a>
 <br/>
-The speaker currently works at UCLA, USA and moving into University of Ottawa, Canada.
+The lecturer currently works at UCLA, USA and moving into University of Ottawa, Canada.
 She acquired her PhD in Linguistics from NYU in 2018.
 <br/><br/>

 ![ ](/profiles/Suzy_Ahn_image.jpg#floatleft)